 The only familiar faces in the Mets locker room that day were Mets pitcher Ray Sadecki and Berra.
 “He (Berra) came to see me play in Puerto Rico,” remembered Ayala.
 “We talked and I later signed with the Mets.”

-The Yauco, Puerto Rico natives offensive statistics led to scouts and media labeling him as a potential “superstar.”
+Scouts labeled the Yauco, Puerto Rico native a potential “superstar.”
 On defense, Ayala’s throwing arm was drawing “comparisons to (Roberto) Clemente.”

 Without batting practice, Ayala stepped to the plate in the bottom of the second inning on an empty stomach, in a half-empty stadium, in a new uniform, against an unfamiliar pitcher, gripping an unfamiliar bat.

-“I used Joe Nolan’s bat, he used to be a catcher with the Mets,” said Ayala.
+“I used Joe Nolan’s bat,” said Ayala.
 “I didn’t have no bats.”

 Veteran Astros catcher Milt May had no idea who Ayala was, what to call or how to position Lee May, Larry Milbourne, Roger Metzger or Doug Rader in the infield.
 For Ayala it was awkward and uncomfortable, like walking into a party and not recognizing a single face in the crowd.

-Tom Griffin was on the mound for the Houston Astros.
+Tom Griffin was on the mound for the Houston.
 As he mounted a two-strike count, Griffin figured the rookie couldn’t – and wouldn’t – catch up with a major league fastball.
 Wrong.

 Ayala became the first in New York Met history to homer in his first major league at-bat, the first Puerto Rican born major league player to home run in his first at-bat and the first National League player since Cuno Barragan in 1961.
 Since then three other Mets have accomplished the feat: Mike Fitzgerald (1983), Kaz Matsui (2004) and Mike Jacobs (2005).